Failure to Diagnose Multiple Sclerosis

 Lisa S. Levine, P.A. – Broward County Failure to Diagnose Multiple Sclerosis Lawyer

-The attorneys at Lisa S. Levine, P.A. have experience at evaluating and pursuing personal injury and medical malpractice claims in Fort Lauderdale and the surrounding areas of Broward, Miami-Dade, and Palm Beach counties.
+The attorneys at Lisa S. Levine, P.A. have experience at evaluating and pursuing personal injury and medical malpractice claims in Weston and the surrounding areas of Broward, Miami-Dade, and Palm Beach counties.
 Lisa Levine has been pursuing restitution for medical malpractice victims for the last 20 years.
 Call us today at 954-332-6100 and one of our attorneys will evaluate your potential failure to diagnose multiple sclerosis case, explain the process of filing such a claim, and answer any other questions you may have.